NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alicorn-lance.md

 frequency2:
 trigger2:
 mechanics2: "**Secondary Effect** "
-craft: "The initial raw materials must include a horn willingly gifted by a unicorn.
+craft: "The initial raw materials must include a horn willingly gifted by a [[3-Rules/Bestiaries/Monster Core/Unicorn|Unicorn]].
 In rare instances, an _alicorn lance_ can be made with a forcibly taken horn.
 However this heinous act pollutes the horn's magic, causing it to glow with a sickly red light, deal spirit damage instead of spirit damage, and make the unicorn spirit evoked in the charge to whinny visibly in pain."

 #========================================================#
 #                   WEAPON PROPERTIES                    #